greenelab/onboarding/onboarding.md

 **Social Media:** Lab members are encouraged to communicate through public social media, and if you choose to do so then you are expected to follow our code of conduct.

 **Projects:** By the nature of our research, lab members will often have the opportunity to participate projects managed via private or publicly accessible source code repositories.
-In these cases, lab members are expected to: follow the code of conduct; expect that private repositories will be world accessible; and to communicate via the project-specific medium (e.g. if Rene reported an issue on a project on bitbucket, it would not be appropriate for Casey to reply "I'll drop by your desk and show you how to solve that.").
+In these cases, lab members are expected to: follow the code of conduct; expect that private repositories will be world accessible; and to communicate via the project-specific medium (e.g. if Rene reported an issue on a project on GitHub, it would not be appropriate for Casey to reply "I'll drop by your desk and show you how to solve that.").

 **IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
 Lab members must follow the Penn Participation Agreement and the agreements with our sponsors.
 These often allow, encourage, or require openness.
 If you have concerns at any point, set up a meeting with Casey to discuss these concerns.

-**Shared Calendar:** There is a shared google calendar for members of the Greene lab.
+**Shared Calendar:** There is a shared Coogle Calendar for members of the Greene Lab.
 This has the time and location of group meeting, and is considered the most up to date information about individual availability.
 If you will be out of town for work or vacation, note this in the calendar.